Student Ambassador Program

 Navigating life as a PreHealth undergraduate can be challenging — but you don’t have to do it alone!
 The PMPH Student Ambassador Program connects students to foster mentorship, leadership, and community within Northeastern’s PreHealth network.

 Our goal is to create an inclusive, supportive PreHealth community that helps students thrive academically, socially, and professionally.
 PMPH Student Ambassadors serve as leaders and peer mentors, supporting first-year students, and representing PMPH at campus events.
-Open to second-year students and above (on any NU campus), this volunteer opportunity fosters leadership, communication, and community-building while empowering ambassadors to make a lasting impact on the Northeastern PreHealth community.

 First-year PMPH students on any Northeastern campus are encouraged to participate as mentees if they’d like to connect with peers who have been in their shoes.
 This structure allows first-year students to focus on adjusting to college life while gaining valuable guidance and insight from experienced mentors.
 As students enter their second year, they are encouraged to apply for a Student Ambassador position and take on a leadership role within the PMPH community.

-Student Ambassador Applications for the Fall 2025-Spring 2026 academic year are closed.
-Applications for the 2026-2027 academic year will open August 2026!
+Student Ambassador applications for the Fall 2026 – Spring 2027 academic year will open August 2026!

 Student Ambassador Program Process